Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Cincinnati's games have gone over 58 points in five of 13 chances this season.

-- Friday's total is 23.7 points lower than the two team's combined 81.7 points per game average.

-- These two squads combine to surrender 36.3 points per game, 21.7 fewer than this contest's over/under.
+- The two teams combine to score 81.7 points per game, 23.7 more than the over/under in this contest.

-- The average total in Crimson Tide games this season is 62.3, 4.3 points more than Friday's over/under of 58.
+- The 36.3 combined points per game that these two squads have allowed this season are 21.7 fewer than the 58 total in this contest.

 - In 2021, games involving the Bearcats have averaged a total of 54.7 points, 3.3 fewer than this game's set over/under.